Registration Guidelines

 Open Enrollment

-On Saturday, November 11, the registration appointment times have ended and all courses will be open to all second-and third-year students for the remainder of the registration period which runs through the end of the first week of classes in the spring(anytime of the day or night when the system is available), students can adjust their schedules and add any open course or drop any course.
+On Saturday, April 6, the registration appointment times have ended and for the remainder of the registration period which runs through the end of the first week of classes in the spring(anytime of the day or night when the system is available), students can adjust their schedules and add any open course or drop any course (except those requiring department consent or a permision number).

 Credit Limits